hyperledger-labs/private-data-objects/contracts/exchange/docs/protocol_objects.md

 ## Asset Request ##

-An asset request creates a predictate that can be used to match assets to requests.
+An asset request creates a predicate that can be used to match assets to requests.
 Currently, the asset request object allows specification of three conditions: asset type, count, and owner.
 Any combination of conditions may be used.
 For example, Alice might request 3 blue marbles from Bob.
 Or Alice might simply request blue marbles.